-The courses are normally held in Tonbridge, Kent.
+The courses are normally held in Kent.
 The venue will change depending on the size of the group.
-There is a good train line from London and we can advise on accommodation for people traveling any distance.
+There are good train lines from London and we can advise on accommodation for people traveling any distance.
 You will need to find a local mentor, experienced in injectable initiation, to support you to achieve the PITstop competencies.

 I would like to attend one of your courses but don't want to travel to Kent.
 Will you come to us?

 Yes.
 If you know twelve like-minded people who are keen to attend one of our courses, we will come to you!
 All we ask is that you provide the venue and find local mentors.
 Alternatively, put us in touch with your local diabetes commissioning lead or primary care training coordinator and we will do our best to organise a local course.

 2-day PITstop HCA course for non-registered nurses (not currently accredited)

 3-day PrePITstop foundation level diabetes course (accredited with the RCGP).